semilimes/booking-service/README.md

 The users who access this system are provided with a `slot booking` form where only activated slots are proposed.
 The users can then directly reach the Stripe payment service to complete payment.

-### Booked appointment reminders
+### In-app and email appointment reminders

-Upon payment, automatic reminders are sent to both the administrator and the user, which can be imported to the phones' calendar.
+Upon payment, automatic reminders are sent to both the administrator and the user in their semilimes app.
+Optionally, you can enable and configure your email service to send automatic email reminders to the user who booked the appointment.

 ### Free solution